naijnaur93/xv6-labs-2021/README.md

 <del>I tried some schemes, but they may cause problems in the normal cases.</del>

+Always acquire `ref_count.lock` before reading and writing to `ref_count` and release the lock until a block of operations are done.

 #### [FIXED] Panic When Memory Is Out

 **THE BUG IS FIXED, SEE [THE _SOLUTION_ PART](#solution-3)!**